Printable 4th Grade Math Posters

 Simple Algebra Word Problems - 4.OA.A.3

-- Step Chart- Great to form a process in your head.
+- Step Chart- Great to form a process in your head and get a rhythm going for you.

 Mixed Basic Operations Word Problems - 4.OA.A.3